 Asbestos Awareness Cat A (in house)

-Asbestos fibres are invisible to the human eye and are easily disturbed, breathing in any type of asbestos fibre can cause terminal illness such as lung disease which can result in death.
+The fibres are invisible to the human eye and are easily disturbed, breathing in any type of asbestos fibre can cause terminal illness such as lung disease which can result in death.

-- Legislation – Buildings constructed before the year 2000 by law be considered as potentially containing asbestos and must be subject to an appropriate survey.
+- Legislation – buildings constructed before the year 2000 by law be considered as potentially containing asbestos and must be subject to an appropriate survey.

-- Managers Responsibilities (how to protect workers and avoid a prosecution)
+- Managers responsibilities – how to protect workers and avoid a prosecution

 - Safe work practices, control measures, and protective equipment